top of page

 Two Villages, Two Mindsets

-1. The academic/postmodern village—publicly funded galleries, universities, and institutions where ideas, shock value, and meaning reign supreme.
+1. The academic/postmodern village—This includes publicly funded galleries, universities, and institutions where ideas, shock value, and meaning are highly valued.

-2. The commercial village—markets, festivals, local galleries, online shops, and private collectors where people buy art to live with and love.
+2. The commercial village—This encompasses markets, festivals, local galleries, online shops, and private collectors where people buy art to live with and cherish.

-In the postmodern village, skill is often seen as outdated.
-There, a urinal or a rotting meat dress can win awards because of its message.
-In the commercial village, people value beauty, craftsmanship, colour, composition, your view of the world—art that reflects the artist’s heart and speaks to the viewer’s spirit.
+In the postmodern village, traditional skill is often overlooked.
+A urinal or a rotting meat dress can win accolades based on its message.
+Meanwhile, in the commercial village, beauty, craftsmanship, color, composition, and personal expression are paramount.
+This is where art reflects the artist’s heart and speaks to the viewer’s spirit.

 People Buy with Their Heart

-Art buyers aren’t reading essays or artist statements when they fall in love with a piece.
+Art buyers aren’t combing through essays or artist statements when they fall in love with a piece.
 They don’t ask, “What does it mean?”
-They feel something—and that feeling is what makes them take it home.
+Instead, they feel something—and that emotion drives them to take it home.

 Instead, focus on what resonates.
-Even when you are creating to an exhibitions theme, keep this important message in mind if you wish to sell your works as well.
+Even when creating for an exhibition theme, remember this vital message if you wish to sell your works.

 The Power of Emotional Impact

-Tim Packer, an American Artist that I highly recommend, relays a story of a soldier recently returned from Afghanistan—found peace for the first time since coming home.
-Just by standing in a room surrounded by his paintings, he felt calm.
-He visited the gallery every day for two weeks, drawn in by something beyond words.
+Tim Packer, an acclaimed American artist, shares a touching story about a soldier returning from Afghanistan.
+For the first time, he found peace just by standing in a room surrounded by Packer’s paintings.
+He visited the gallery daily for two weeks, drawn in by something ineffable.

-This wasn’t about the artist’s intended meaning.
-It was about what the artwork gave the viewer: peace, stillness, healing.
+This scenario wasn’t about the artist’s intended meaning.
+It was all about what the artwork provided the viewer: peace, stillness, and healing.

-I have also experienced this kind a feedback from hospital staff and a chaplain who passed on messages of gratitude for the murals I have painted at Proserpine Hospital.
-To me this is the most rewarding kind of art.
+I’ve received similar feedback from hospital staff and a chaplain expressing gratitude for the murals I created at Proserpine Hospital.
+This kind of response is incredibly rewarding.

-Isn’t that what we all long for our work to do?
+Isn’t that what we all desire our work to achieve?
 To offer something true and beautiful to another soul?

 Meaning?
 Your Joy, Your Passion, Your Skill—That’s Enough

-If you love to paint joyful things, do it wholeheartedly.
-Don’t feel pressure to be “deep” for the sake of it.
-Develop your skill.
-Honour your voice.
-Let your love for your subject come through.
+If you love painting joyful themes, embrace that passion without hesitation.
+Don’t feel pressured to be “deep” just for the sake of it.
+Develop your skills, honor your voice, and let your love for the subject shine through.

-Your viewers will bring their own stories, their own wounds, and their own joy to your work—and they’ll find the meaning that matters most to them.
+Your viewers will bring their own stories, wounds, and joys to your work.
+They’ll discover the meaning that matters most to them.

-So if you’re an artist trying to find your place or trying to sell your work: remember that the most important meaning in your art isn’t the one you put in—it’s the one your viewer finds.
+So if you’re an artist searching for your place or trying to sell your work, always keep in mind that the most significant meaning in your art isn’t the one you put in—it’s the one your viewer finds.

 Comments